ibis-project/ibis/docs/source/release/index.rst

   From now on `column.summary()` returns with a list of expression objects instead of a single expression.
 * :feature:`3097` Support TableExpr fillna and dropna in Pandas, Dask and Pyspark
 * :support:`3088` Added `atpublic` dependency for adding APIs to modules' `__all__`
-* :bug:`3086` Error when trying to join tables with Pandas backend
+* :bug:`3086 major` Error when trying to join tables with Pandas backend
+* :release:`2.0.0 <2021-10-06>`
 * :support:`2678` Improvement of the backend API.
 The former `Client` subclasses have been replaced by a `Backend` class that must subclass `ibis.backends.base.BaseBackend`.
 The `BaseBackend` class contains abstract methods for the minimum subset of methods that backends must implement, and their signatures have been standardized across backends.
 The Ibis compiler has been refactored, and backends don't need to implement all compiler classes anymore if the default works for them.
 Only a subclass of `ibis.backends.base.sql.compiler.Compiler` is now required.
 Backends now need to register themselves as entry points.
 * :support:`2905` Deprecate `exists_table(table)` in favor of `table in list_tables()`
-* :bug:`2991` Fix data races in impala connection pool accounting
+* :bug:`2991 major` Fix data races in impala connection pool accounting
-* :bug:`2985` Fix null literal compilation in the Clickhouse backend
+* :bug:`2985 major` Fix null literal compilation in the Clickhouse backend
-* :bug:`2984` Fix order of limit and offset parameters in the Clickhouse backend
+* :bug:`2984 major` Fix order of limit and offset parameters in the Clickhouse backend
 * :support:`2977` Remove handwritten type parser; parsing errors that were previously `IbisTypeError` are now `parsy.ParseError`. `parsy` is now a hard requirement.
 * :support:`2962` Methods `current_database` and `list_databases` raise an exception for backends that do not support databases
-* :bug:`2956` Replace `equals` operation for geospatial datatype to `geo_equals`
+* :bug:`2956 major` Replace `equals` operation for geospatial datatype to `geo_equals`
 * :support:`2913` Method `set_database` has been deprecated, in favor of creating a new connection to a different database
 * :feature:`2938` Serialization-deserialization of Node via pickle is now byte compatible between different processes
 * :support:`2914` Removed `log` method of clients, in favor of `verbose_log` option